jake-knerr/chess/README.md

 - **Prefer to define states by using a single class selector formed by combining (1) a state identifier, (2) two hyphens (--), and (3) the component name.
 The state identifier should be a verbal or adjectival word.**
 - **Rules that use dynamic pseudo-classes (like `:hover` or `:has`) are considered state rules.**

 States can be applied to any content in a component.
-This includes content already targeted by another rule, or any content not already targeted by another rule.
+This includes content already targeted by another rule.

 Prefer to use the simplest selectors possible that will not overmatch.